 ARTICLE IX: DUES

-Section 1 Annual dues for all Fellows and Active Members shall be assessed as voted on by the membership and shall include a subscription to the official journal of the Academy.
-Such dues shall be assessed October 1, and shall be payable by January 1 of the next year.
-If not paid by January 15th, a reminder will be sent and if not paid by February 15th, they will be dropped from the membership list.
+Section 1 Annual dues for all Members shall be assessed as voted on by the membership and shall include a subscription to the official journal of the Academy.
+Such dues shall be assessed on November 1 and shall be payable by January 1 of the next year.
+If not paid by January 15th, a reminder will be sent and if not paid by July 31, they will be suspended from the Academy.

 Section 3 Any Fellow or Active Member resigning in good standing may reapply without penalty.
 All resignations must be in writing to the Secretary.